Creating Consistent View Templates for Area Plans in Revit

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-I'm going to go ahead and use the level one gross area plan as the basis for the view template that we're going to create.
-So there's a few things that I just don't need to see on my area plans and one of those is going to be our grids.
+I'm going to go ahead and use the Level 1 Gross Area Plan as the basis for the view template that we're going to create.
+So there's a few things that I just don't need to see on my Area Plans, and one of those is going to be our grids.
 So I can go ahead and hide in view by category for grids.

-I can hide in view by category for my section lines and that cleans up the view pretty good.
-The other thing we could do is we can use the scope box that we've already established for this project to be the basis for this view and so I can set this to be scope box for the view and it'll automatically suck in the crop region.
-We do that for both level one and level two and that just breeds the consistency between the different views which is nice to have.
+I can hide in view by category for my section lines, and that cleans up the view pretty well.
+The other thing we could do is use the scope box that we've already established for this project to be the basis for this view, and so I can set this to be scope box for the view, and it'll automatically pull in the crop region.
+We do that for both Level 1 and Level 2, and that just breeds the consistency between the different views, which is nice to have.

 And so now you can see the crop region is going to be the same.
-So I'm going to jump back over to our level one plan because this is the one I want to make sure I set up all the different settings before I create the view template.
-And so the next thing I'm going to do is I'm going to go to my color scheme and I'm going to go ahead and click edit on here or where it says none and then you can see we've got color schemes already for that.
+So I'm going to jump back over to our Level 1 plan because this is the one I want to make sure I set up all the different settings before I create the view template.
+And so the next thing I'm going to do is go to my color scheme, and I'm going to go ahead and click Edit on here or where it says “None, ” and then you can see we've got color schemes already for that.

-So I'll hit okay fills it in for the gross building area and now I'm ready to go ahead and create my view template.
-The other thing that we could do here is if you wanted to have your area boundary line be a little bit more prominent because sometimes you might need to show that a little bit more clearly we can actually adjust that a couple different ways.
-In this case I think just adjusting it through our visibility graphic overrides is going to be the way to go here.
+So I'll hit OK.
+It fills it in for the Gross Building Area, and now I'm ready to go ahead and create my view template.
+The other thing that we could do here is, if you wanted to have your area boundary line be a little bit more prominent—because sometimes you might need to show that a little bit more clearly—we can actually adjust that a couple of different ways.
+In this case, I think just adjusting it through our visibility/graphic overrides is going to be the way to go here.

 Learn Revit